conversejs/converse.js/README.rst

 specific backend.
 You will however need an XMPP server to connect to, either your own, or a public one.

-It is used by collective.xmpp.chat_, which is a Plone_ instant messaging add-on.

 --------
 Features
 --------